-- Erysipelas: bright red, painful and feverish.
+Erysipelas: High red, painful and febrile.
 Painful regional lymphadenitis.
-Leukocytosis and elevation of CRP are almost obligatory in acute erysipelas.
+Leukocytosis and CRP elevation almost obligatory in acute erysipelas.

-- Contact eczema: Acute contact eczema (especially of the capillitium) can be accompanied by a considerable reactive swelling of the facial skin.
-The history of itchy, weeping scalp is diagnostic.
+Contact dermatits: Acute contact dermatitis (especially of the capillitium) may be accompanied by significant reactive swelling of the facial skin.
+History of weeping pruritic scalp is diagnostic.

 TherapyThis section has been translated automatically.